skyfloogle/gm8x_fix/README.md

 networking functions.

 # So what's the catch?
-The patcher currently does not work with games compressed using UPX.
-I plan on supporting this soon, so watch this space.

 If the game used the builtin joystick functions, it will no longer work with joysticks if you apply the joystick patch.
 Some games use an external library like [joydll](http://gmc.yoyogames.com/index.php?showtopic=495788)